Mini-Pishon/AutomAD/README.md

 # Cheap and Fast

 This repository contains scripts to quickly and easily set up your Windows Server and Active Directory (AD).
+First, open `powershell.exe` and use `Set-ExecutionPolicy -Unrestricted`
+It's important to note that this setting reduces the security of your system by allowing all scripts to run.
+It might be beneficial to mention that this setting can be reverted to a more secure state after the scripts have been executed.
+Each script needs to be executed manually, one after the other.
 The scripts should be executed in the following order:

 ## 1. setting_up_srv.ps1:
 - Prompts for: